-the TCN guard column.
-Note: The Root guard and Loop guard functions are mutually exclusive.
-If you try to activate a Root guard function while the Loop guard function is active, then the device deactivates the Loguard function. ☐ Apply the settings temporarily.
-To do this, click the 🗸 button. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. interface <x y=""></x> To change to the interface configuration mode of interface <x y="">.</x> spanning-tree guard-root To activate the Root guard function on the Designated port . spanning-tree guard-tcn To activate the TCN guard function on the port that receives STP-BPDUs with a Topology Change flag. spanning-tree guard-loop To activate the Loop guard function on a Root port , Alternate port , or Backup port . exit To leave the interface mode. show spanning-tree port x/y To display the parameters of the port for checking.
+Open the Switching > L2-Redundancy > Switch to the Guards tab.
+For Designated ports, select the checomorphisms.
+For ports that receive STP-BPDUs we the TCN guard column. ☐ For Root ports , Alternate ports or Bac column. ckup ports, mark the checkbox in the Loop guard Note: The Root guard and Loop guard functions are mutually exclusive.
+If you try to activate th Root guard function while the Loop guard function is active, then the device deactivates the Loo guard function. ☐ Apply the settings temporarily.
+To do this, click the 🗸 button. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. interface <x y=""></x> To change to the Interface Configuration mode of interface <x y="">.</x> spanning-tree guard-root To activate the Root guard function on the Designated port . spanning-tree guard-tcn To activate the TCN guard function on the port that receives STP-BPDUs with a Topology Change flag. spanning-tree guard-loop To activate the Loop guard function on a Root port , Alternate port , or Backup port . exit To leave the interface mode. show spanning-tree port x/y To display the parameters of the port for checking.

-13.6 Link Aggregation
+12.5 Link Aggregation